Playing at the skill level that fits you best not only gives you a better experience, but it makes for a better game overall.

 Superb players.
 Highly athletic.
 Indoors they use complex offenses.
 Passing is stellar.

-Perform all skills: BLOCKING, SETTING, PASSING, and HITTING.
+Perform all skills consistently at a high level: BLOCKING, SETTING, PASSING, and HITTING.

 Know what 5-1, 6-2, and 4-2 offenses are.